Allahabad HC Denies Anticipatory Bail To Amazon Head

 Aparna Purohit’s counsel submitted that the web series in dispute is a work of fiction and all the places, events, characters and incidents are imagination of the author.

-A disclaimer is included in the movie in this regard.
-The cast and crew of the web series Tandav has already issued an unconditional apology and have removed the offensive scenes.
+A disclaimer is included in the web series in this regard.
+The cast and crew of the web series ‘Tandav’ has already issued an unconditional apology and have removed the offensive scenes.

 The applicant along with other co-accused persons filed a petition under Article 32 of the Constitution of India before the apex court praying for quashing of number of FIRs and complaint cases lodged against the applicant and other co-accused persons on January 27, 2021.